Skip Navigation

 • Homeschoolers: capped at $2,000/year

-• Prioritization & Cap: In 2026–2027, capped at 100,000 participants; if oversubscribed, a lottery will be used, with prioritization for students with disabilities, low-income families, etc. The exact process for the lottery system and prioritization are currently unknown.
+• Prioritization & Cap: In 2026–2027, capped at approximately 70-80,000 participants; if oversubscribed, a lottery will be used, with prioritization for students with disabilities, low-income families, etc. See below for detailed prioritization information.

-• Approved Uses of ESA Funds: Parents may use ESA disbursements for:
+• Approved Uses of TEFA Funds: Parents may use TEFA disbursements for:

 • Private school tuition and fees (including religious schools).